Spring Training Online

 Directions From I-75, take the Daniels Road exit west 2 miles to Six Miles Cypress Parkway; go south and the stadium is on the right.

-The Lee County Sports Complex in Ft.
-Myers has been the spring-training home of the Minnesota Twins since 1990.
-It's a facility that's designed for the entire organization, with five full fields and two half fields, as well as a stadium that also serves as the home of the Ft.
-Myers Miracle (Class A; Florida State League) and the Gulf Coast League Twins.
-It's an interesting stadium: it features an outside facade that's supposed to invoke the feeling of Churchill Downs.
-There are only two levels of seats for spring training: box and reserved bleachers.
+Hammond Stadium at Lee Health Sports Complex in Fort Myers has been the spring-training home of the Minnesota Twins since 1991 and should be home to the team for the next 30-plus years (more on that later).
+It’s a facility that’s designed for the entire organization, with five full fields, two half fields, and a ballpark that also serves as the home of the Fort Myers Miracle (Class A; Florida State League) and the Gulf Coast League Twins.

 The Boston Red Sox also train in Fort Myers, while the Tampa Bay Rays train in nearby Port Charlotte.